Documentation

 - Research keywords for a new website

-- Find long-tail keywords with commercial intent
+- Find commercial-intent long-tail keywords

 - Spot and exploit UGC-dominated SERPs